Mc-Zen/tidy/src/parse-module.typ

 /// - `types` (optional): A list of accepted argument types.
 /// - `default` (optional): Default value for this argument.
 ///
-/// See @@show-module() for outputting the results of this function.
+/// See @show-module for outputting the results of this function.
 #let parse-module(

   /// Content of `.typ` file to analyze for docstrings.